the-engine-room/2016-retro/index.md

 The outcome: Feedback from the event was overwhelmingly positive - with participants finding the participatory methods useful for putting them in the shoes of their adversaries and champions, as well as learning how to improve data visualisation methods.
 Clinics with visiting experts provided participating organisations with tailored advice, and grew the network of expertise in the region.

->“What I liked most was the opportunities for participants to learn from each other” Feedback from the event
+>“What I liked most was the opportunities for participants to learn from each other.”
+Feedback from the event

-“I think there was not one missing thing about the process.
+>“I think there was not one missing thing about the process.
 Perfect.
 I would like to learn how to hold a similar workshop for other people in my organisation.”
 Feedback from the event

 ## 2016 Areas of Focus